 To discover more great books, read about the best personal finance books.

-Did you ever read this book?
+Did you ever read One Hour Investor?
 What did you think?
 Do you have another book to recommend?

 One Hour Investor (Paperback)

 Publisher: TCK Publishing

 by Mr. The Poor Swiss, September 5, 2019

 A good book that will teach you the basics of investing in about one hour.
 However, the book is sometimes a bit simplistic.
 And it is missing some better examples.
 You also need to be aware that the book is very conservative.